oracle/node-oracledb/doc/src/user_guide/sql_execution.rst

    Incorrectly sizing the statement cache will reduce application efficiency.

-   To help set the cache size, you can turn on auto-tuning with Oracle 12.1, or later, using an :ref:`oraaccess.xml <oraaccess>` file.
+   To help set the cache size, you can turn on auto-tuning with Oracle Client libraries 12.1 or later, using an :ref:`oraaccess.xml <oraaccess>` file.

    For more information, see the :ref:`Statement Caching <stmtcache>` documentation.